ryan4yin/nixos-and-flakes-book/docs/en/other-usage-of-flakes/outputs.md

 - Other user-defined outputs: These outputs can be defined by the user and may be used by other Nix-related tools.

-See offical doc for details - [Flakes Check - Nix Manual].
+See official doc for details - [Flakes Check - Nix Manual].

 Here's an example excerpt from the NixOS Wiki that demonstrates the structure of the `outputs` section: